Farm Share Details

 We fertilize with organically-rich compost made with manure from our pastured cows, sheep and chickens.
 We are not “certified organic” simply because we personally don’t agree with how the Federal Government has hijacked the use of the word “organic.”
 It has become a bureaucratic mess for a small farm to be able to use the word “organic” for marketing purposes and its an unnecessary expense that we just can’t justify.

 All of our animals are raised naturally without added hormones.
 On pasture or paddocks on a rotational grazing.
+We do offer free choice grains as a supplement.

 If for any reason we are unable to fulfill our obligation to produce your shares, we will refund you on a pro-rated basis for any unfulfilled share weeks.
 This does not include crop failures or natural disasters.
 We reserve the right to swap portions of meat, veggies or baked goods should any one of those fall short in production so long as the overall dollar value is replaced.